Walker's Haute Route

 Is it technically difficult?

 The Walker's Haute Route is first and foremost a walk, but it is essential to note that it is at the very top end of difficulty in terms of Alpine trekking.
 The difficulty of the terrain is often underestimated.
 There is no glacier walking, no Via Ferrata and no rock climbing.
 There are however some sections where the path crosses exceptionally rocky and steep ground.
-In particular there is a long near-vertical ladder section on the standard route to Arolla.
-This ladder has a nearby alternative, but this alternative is such a steep and loose climb to a col that it is hardly any simpler.
+In particular the Col de Riedmatten en-route to Arolla is very steep and loose with chains in place to help you with the ascent.
+Please note that the Pas de Chevres ladders have now been closed permenantly on the Haute Route due to severe rockfall.
 Additionally, our main route finishes with the two-day Europaweg into Zermatt which presents any trekker with loose hillsides, boulder fields, and navigational challenges.
+Each year there are diversions in place due to rockfall.
 Please contact us and we'll be happy to describe these spots in more detail.
 Your joining notes contain detailed information about likely hazards on the trail.

 Unseasonal weather